neyaznafiz/neyaznafiz/README.md

    **_<a href="https://crates.io/crates/system_diskinfo" target="_blank">system_diskinfo</a>_**.
 A package for RUST programmers to collect information about disk drives (SSD/HDD) etc from a Windows operating system.
    ##
    ### WHAT I AM WORKING ON NOW...!
-   Currently, I'm working on a Telemedicine software called <a href="https://healthmasterbd.com">Health Master</a>.
+   Currently, I'm working on <a href="https://healthmasterbd.com">Health Master</a>, a Telemedicine platform.

 </div>